csomgyula/csomgyula.github.io/conway_law.md

 ### Communication constraints

-Another important practical consideration is the following:

-If the communication pathes between designer organizations are constrained by some rules (ie. there are restrictions on who can talk to whom), then the same rules would constrain the system itself as well.
+If the communication paths between designer organizations are constrained by some rules (ie. there are restrictions on who can talk to whom), then the same rules would constrain the system itself as well.
 Or by  the original words of Conway:

 > organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations.

 ### Developers vs. designers

 In the IT world there's a tendency to blur the frontier between designers and programmers (ie. *eat your own dog food*).
-Hence within the IT domain, nowdays one may replace *designers* with *developers* in the above statement.
+Hence within the IT domain, nowadays one may replace *designers* with *developers* in the above statement.
 Note that there is an emphasis on "IT domain", since Conway law applies to other domains as well, not just to the IT domain.

 Quasi-formal proof
 --

-The above informal proof could be more-or-lass formalized if the core terms/assumptions are defined.
-Lets do that:
+The above informal proof could be more-or-less formalized if the core terms/assumptions are defined.
+Let's do that:

 ### Terms

-Lets collect terms first:
+Let's collect terms first:

-1. **Commincation structure** means the communication between designers which yields a graph-like structure, where (I) vertices are designers, and (II) edges are commucation links between designers
+1. **Communication structure** means the communication between designers which yields a graph-like structure, where (I) vertices are designers, and (II) edges are communication links between designers
-2. **Communication** means either direct or indirect commication between parties (see remarks for more details).
+2. **Communication** means either direct or indirect communication between parties (see remarks for more details).
 3. **Structure of the system** is the decomposition of the system into subsystems, which again yields a graph-like structure, where (I) vertices are subsystems and (II) edges are the links between subsystems directly communicating each other.
 4. **Designed-by** is the relation between a subsystem and its designer